-- Raw data are not anonymous; reuse of raw data by other researchers/scientists is NOT possible identity because the participants could be revealed (personal data). - However, after data preparation the (pesudo-) anonymized data can be released to others.
+- Raw data are not anonymous; reuse of raw data by other researchers/scientists is NOT possible because the identity of the participants could be revealed (personal data). - However, after data preparation the (pesudo-)anonymized data can be released to others.